-I’ve practised anywhere and everywhere I can; during family mealtimes, while allegedly watching TV, during lunch breaks at work and on the train to and from it.
+I’ve practised anywhere and everywhere I can.
+During family mealtimes, while allegedly watching TV, during lunch breaks at work and on the train to and from it.
 I’ve surprised myself by not only solving it at all, but also by the speed that I’ve picked up in a relatively small amount of time.

-I had a nice chat with a Hungarian lady the other morning who was pleased to see that the iconic toy – which is originally from her country – was making a comeback to the mainstream.
+I had a nice chat with a Hungarian lady the other morning who was pleased to see that the iconic toy – which is originally from her country – was making a comeback.
 I also found myself talking to Daniel about the merits of using household products to ease movement.

-After several attempts, the battery in my phone dying during a particularly good run and plenty of wine to keep me in a zen-like state, I managed a time that I was pleased with and that I hadn’t come anywhere near before.
+After several attempts, the battery in my phone dying during a particularly good run and plenty of wine to keep me in a zen-like state, I managed a time that I was pleased with.
+Indeed, I hadn’t come anywhere near said time before.
 I’ve totally spoilt it with the picture above, but here’s the proof that I’m required to share.